IsacKun220/com1001/practicals/week2.md

    checks.)
 Ensure your view properly reports errors to the user if one or both of the fields is not entered correctly.

 4. Add some tests so that you can automatically check whether your forms are functioning correctly.

-5. Finally, try to achieve the same effect as the `get` form submission by programming a view with a link where the URL has a querystring that encodes two values corresponding to each field of the form.
+5. Finally, try to achieve the same effect as the `get` form submission by programming a view with a link where the URL has a query string that encodes two values corresponding to each field of the form.
 Again, if you're unsure, consult the lecture slides.
 If you're still unsure, ask your demonstrator!

 ### 7. Meeting Schedule